Jia Chong: Career under the Jin dynasty

-After Sima Zhao's death in September 265, his son Sima Yan forced the last Wei emperor Cao Huan to abdicate the throne to him in February 266, thus ending Wei's existence and replacing it with the Jin dynasty; Sima Yan himself ascended the throne as Emperor Wu of Jin.
-Jia Chong, as a loyal subject of the Sima family, continued to be an important figure in the Jin government.
+After Sima Zhao's death in September 265, his son Sima Yan forced the last Wei emperor Cao Huan to abdicate the throne to him in February 266, thus ending Wei's existence and replacing it with the Jin dynasty.
+Jia Chong was enfeoffed as the "Duke of Lu" on 9 February 266.
+As a loyal subject of the Sima family, Jia continued to be an important figure in the Jin government.
 Emperor Wu commissioned him to draft the laws of the Jin dynasty, initially considered to be far more merciful than the strict laws under the Wei regime.
 However, uneven enforcement of these laws meant that the main beneficiaries were nobles.
-The emperor also enfeoffed Jia Chong as the "Duke of Lu".

-For years, Jia Chong had engaged his political rivalry with Ren Kai (任愷) and Yu Chun (庾純).
-In 271, Ren Kai and Yu Chun were able to persuade Emperor Wu to send Jia Chong to lead Jin forces to attack Xianbei rebels led by Tufa Shujineng (禿髮樹機能).
-Jia Chong did not want to fight the rebels at all.
-He was able to avoid being sent into battle by getting his wife to flatter and convince Emperor Wu's wife, Empress Yang, to recommend his daughter, Jia Nanfeng, to marry Emperor Wu's developmentally disabled crown prince, Sima Zhong.
+For years, Jia Chong had a political rivalry with Ren Kai (任愷) and Yu Chun (庾純); this rivalry intensified after Sima You married Jia Bao.
+In 271, Ren Kai and Yu Chun were able to persuade Emperor Wu to send Jia Chong to lead Jin forces to guard the Guanzhong region and fend off attacks from Di and Qiang (氐羌) rebels; Jia Chong was appointed overall in charge of military affairs for the provinces of Qinzhou and Liangzhou on 17 September.
+Jia did not want to fight the rebels at all; he sought advice from Xun Xu (荀勖) on how to avoid being sent into battle.
+Xun's advice was to arrange a wedding between one of his daughters and the crown prince.
+Xun Xu then volunteered himself for the task.
+With his flattery skills and the assistance from Emperor Wu's wife Empress Yang and Xun Yi (荀𫖮), Emperor Wu agreed to the marriage.
+At the same time, there was heavy snowfall in the capital Luoyang, with the snow reaching the depth of two chi.
+In addition, Yang Hu worked behind the scenes to help Jia, earning Jia's gratitude.
 In 272, Jia Chong retaliated against Ren Kai and Yu Chun and succeeded in forcing them out of politics.